 To make this, just mix up a vinaigrette containing chopped parsley, dijon mustard, red wine vinegar, lemon juice, tarragon, olive oil, salt and fresh ground pepper.
 I mixed the vinaigrette in an OXO Good Grips salad dressing shaker.
 Pour it on some salad greens and use for the base of the plate.

-Boil some baby potatoes and soft boil a couple eggs.
+Boil some baby potatoes and soft boil a couple of eggs.
 This dish is going in the direction of yum.
 This is totally delicious stuff.

 To cook the asparagus, steam it for about four minutes and plop the stalks into an ice bath to stop the cooking.

 The salmon is really the star of the dish and it should be pan seared in a very hot pan.
 I personally like either a cast iron skillet or the carbon steel skillet which I used for the salmon.
 You can get these two skillets really hot to create a marvelous crust on the salmon…and you only sear it for a couple minutes per side.
 I used about 3 tablespoons of vegetable oil in the skillet and let it get up to over 400° before I laid the salmon into the pan.
 Place it in and don’t move it for 2 minutes.
-Turn with a spatula and sear the second side a couple minutes.
+Turn with a spatula and sear the second side for a couple of minutes.
 By then it will have a super sear, remove it from the pan while assembling the plate.
 The salmon will have a nice char but will be tender in the middle.

 Chop some ripe tomatoes into wedges and halve some olives of your choice.
 I used some kalamata and some large green olives.